Home / Quick Links / Security

 Here’s how to make the most of them:

-• Check that you have the most up-to-date version of your computer’s operating system and Internet browser installed.
-Also turn on automatic updates.
+• Ensure you have the latest version of your computer's operating system and web browser installed, and enable automatic updates.

-• Install anti-virus and anti-spyware software from a trusted brand, then keep it up-to-date and renew any subscriptions.
+• Install anti-virus and anti-spyware software from a reputable brand, keep it updated and renew your subscriptions as needed.

 • Make sure you have a strong active firewall - whether it’s built in to your operating system or powered by your anti-virus tools.